SriramChava/Apps-Script-google-sheets-PDF-automation/README.md

 Fee Structure PDF automation and emailing script takes a google sheet file and a google docs file as an input.
 All the discounts are calculated within the sheet itself, then all changes are reflected in the google docs template which is stored in google drive & also PDF will be generated and then the PDF is mailed to the student's E-mail id provided in the google sheets.
 Different scripts are written for all the different classes like 9th,10th,11th,12th & droppers.
 A button is provided in the sheet itself, on clicking the button it will run the corresponding script and mail the PDF to the mentioned student E-mail & stores the PDF in google drive folder as well.

-function typecast(num) :- This function is to set the decimal precission of num.

-# Staff Management
-The Staff Management system is a webapp, where staff of the organization can mark their daily attendance.
-The webapp includes a login dashboard which is protected by a passcode so that only staff can open the webpage.
-Staff will type his/her name and click on the ADD ENTRY button to record their entry time and at the time of leaving they can again type their name and click on ADD EXIT to record their exit time.
-The webapp can also has buttons for adding off/leave in case of the absence of the staff member.
-The DELETE ALL button will delete all the entries from the spreadsheet.
-Drive folders have been linked to the webapp.
-After every month the original excel is cleared and one drive folder stores the copies of excel for every month.
-With the same button the webapp can also generate all PDFs and mail the staff attendance report PDFs to all staff members.
-The PDFs are also stored in a different drive folder.
-Buttons to visit all the drive links and excel sheet have been provided in the webapp.